 CHAPTER 3: RESEARCH DESIGN AND METHODOLOGY

 The research focuses on the effect of the Covid-19 Pandemic lockdown on the mental health of young persons aged 18 to 24.
 This chapter centers on the research design used in this study.
 The problem statement explains the research, followed by a Thesis Statement.
 The study also identifies one instrument.
-The purpose of this research is to determine how the mental health wellbeing of youths, 18 to 24 years in Trinidad and Tobago has been adversely affected by the Covid-19 Pandemic lockdown.
+The purpose of this study is to determine how the mental health wellbeing of youths, 18 to 24 years in Trinidad and Tobago has been adversely affected by the Covid-19 Pandemic lockdown.

-This research will create an awareness of the need for mental health care for these young persons who have been adversely affected.
+This study is intended to raise awareness of the need for mental health care for these young persons who have been adversely affected.
 It will also help governments and healthcare providers make better decisions about future lockdowns.

 Problem Statement

-It is unknown whether depression, anxiety and stress adversely affected the mental health and wellbeing of young persons in Trinidad and Tobago during the Covid-19 Pandemic lockdown.
+It is unknown whether depression, anxiety and stress adversely affected the mental health and wellbeing of young persons in Trinidad and Tobago during the Covid-19 Pandemic lockdown (citation?).

 Thesis Statement

-The research will explore the adverse effects of depression, anxiety and stress during the Covid-19 pandemic lockdown on the mental health of young persons in Trinidad and Tobago.
+This study will explore the adverse effects of depression, anxiety and stress during the Covid-19 pandemic lockdown on the mental health of young persons in Trinidad and Tobago.

 Null Hypothesis